TeraWatt-EcoWatt2050/D3D_add_turbines/README.md

     is rectangular, but allows for the size of that rectangle to be different across the domain.
 Be careful with very large cells, or with very high latitudes.

 Improvements to this script are welcome.
+The latest version may be found at https://github.com/TeraWatt-EcoWatt2050/D3D_add_turbines.

 -Simon Waldman.